-Measure Baseline (State FY11) Target (State FY16) Percentage of communities 21 reporting data to the grantee system ^{22} 90.6% 100% Percentage of communities submitting process data through grantee system.
-23 90.6% 100% Percentage of direct service providers submitting process data through grantee system.
-24 9% 12%
+Measure Baseline (State FY11) Target (State FY16) Percentage of communities reporting data to the grantee system 90.6% 100% Percentage of communities submitting process data through grantee system.
+90.6% 100%

-21 For the purposes of the required SAMHSA reporting, 'community' is being defined as, "Counties and Federally Recognized Tribes."
+&lt;sup>19 For the purposes of the required SAMHSA reporting, 'community' is being defined as, "Counties and Federally Recognized Tribes."
 Many of the Consortium partners contract with county governments and Federally Recognized Indian Nations.
 In some cases, two counties have a joint contract.
 In some cases, counties have opted not to accept funding, in which case a non-governmental or quasi-governmental agency is contracted with for services.
 Tribes have the option of spending funding on Prevention, Treatment, or both Prevention and Treatment.